CrankOne/lpkgm/README.rst

 LPKGM is "local (or lightweight) package manager".
 It provides some extent of automatization to deploy software builds for HPC environment (mostly on file shares).
-Comparing to `spack <https://spack.io/>`_ this script is much more lightweight, straightforward (and rudimantary, the LPKGM's itself is about two thousands lines of code).
+Comparing to `spack <https://spack.io/>`_ this package is much more lightweight, straightforward (and, one has to admit, is deliberately made rather rudimantary).

 Its primary purpose is to fetch and deploy packages produced by CI/CD pipelines, keep track of continiously updated versions, facilitate fast and